-Differences Between a U.S. Passport Card and Passport Book
+Differences Between a U.S. Passport Card vs. Passport Book

 While both the Passport Card and Passport Book are proof of your identity and U.S. citizenship, they have very different rules and regulations.
 Here’s a general way to note the difference between the two forms of government-issued identification.